A modular approach to Fermat equations of signature $(p,p,5)$ using Frey hyperelliptic curves: Proof of Theorem

 we have that $p\mid T(g,\q)$, where $L$ is the compositum of $K$ and $K_g$ inside $\Qbar$.
 Taking the $\gcd$ of $T(g,\q)$ for a suitable choice of primes $\q$ above $q$, we typically obtain a small finite set of possible primes $p$ (assuming one of the $T(g,\q)$ is non-zero).

-For all choices of $\chi_0$, using the auxiliary primes $q = 3, 7, 11$, we eliminate all newforms $g$ except for the prime exponents $p = 2, 3, 5, 7$, which proves the desired conclusion.
+For all choices of $\chi_0\in K(S_2, 2)^*$, using the auxiliary primes $q = 3, 7, 11$, we eliminate all newforms $g$ except for the prime exponents $p = 2, 3, 5, 7$, which proves the desired conclusion.

 \begin{remark} Working with all the $J^-\otimes \chi_0$ instead of the $J^-$ does have two important consequences.
-First of all, the level of the space of Hilbert newforms we have to compute is smaller.
-For $J^-$ we also have to compute the space of Hilbert newforms of level $\Fq_2^4\Fq_r^t$ with $t=2,3$ which have bigger dimension and thus make the computations slower.
-Secondly, the spaces of Hilbert newforms of level $\Fq_2^4\Fq_r^t$ with $t=2,3$ have forms with complex multiplication over $\Q(\zeta_5)$.
-The elimination step using standard comparison of traces of Frobenius does not work on these forms and requires additional elimination techniques to prove Theorem~\ref{main-theorem}.
+First of all, the level of the space of Hilbert newforms we have to compute is smaller, i.e.\ otherwise we would have to compute the space of Hilbert newforms of level $\Fq_2^4\Fq_5^\epsilon$ with $\epsilon=2,3$ for instance.
+Secondly, the spaces of Hilbert newforms of level $\Fq_2^4 \Fq_5^\epsilon$ with $\epsilon=2,3$ contain additional forms with complex multiplication over $\Q(\zeta_5)$.
+The elimination step using a standard comparison of traces of Frobenius does not work on these forms and requires additional elimination techniques to prove Theorem~\ref{main-theorem}. \end{remark}